 Let’s begin with a disclaimer: Outsourcing is not a lasting competitive advantage.

 This looks like a contradicting argument!
-In its core, outsourcing cannot be a competitive advantage.
-While it brings cost-cutting, speeds up product development and helps companies focus on their core, it is not a proprietary strategy with a barrier of entry or one which can’t be replicated by the competition in the long term.
+At its core, outsourcing cannot be a competitive advantage.
+While it brings cost-cutting, speeds up product development, and helps companies focus on their core, it is not a proprietary strategy with a barrier of entry or one which can’t be replicated by the competition in the long term.

 Think of it this way — if one day Apple realizes that they can cut costs on their computers 10% by moving their design team to Canada, then it will also be true for its competitors, which will, in turn, come to the realization that they can also employ this strategy.